HumanCellAtlas/data-portal-content/content/contribute/overview/overview.md

 ## Data contribution process

 Once you are ready to contribute your data, you will be supported by the Human Cell Atlas data wranglers.
-We currently use spreadsheets to collect the metadata and an upload tool to deposit the data files in our cloud infrastructure.
+We currently use spreadsheets to collect the metadata and an upload tool to transfer the data files to our cloud infrastructure.

 <!--
 insert icons here